Isaac's Tea Trail Route

 (1) Take care on the Black Way at Nan Davison's Cleugh (GR 825 476) marker posts for grouse shooting above the way marked posts for the Bridleway have led walkers astray and away from the trail and the Right of Way.

 (2) Roughside(GR 783 452) is well named, head for the ruined farmstead of this name.
-The foot path over the County boundary into Cumbria has been re-aligned down to the track at the ruined Roughside farm.
-There is a bench seat and bladed sign on the Right of Way where the path runs past above Roughside then dog legs back infront.
+The foot path over the County boundary into Cumbria passes above the ruined Roughside farm.
+There is a bench seat and bladed sign on the Right of Way where the trail path does a dog leg turn and offers a good view over the Nent Valley.

 OS maps include inaccuracies:-